Best Places With Scenic Views in Budapest

 Tower of Matthias Church

 Situated in the centred area of Buda Castle Quarter, Matthias Church is a dominant monument in the Castle neighbourhood.
 Visitors who climb the narrow spiral staircase of the tower can observe the stunning sights of Budapest, all the way from Margaret Island to the Liberty Statue.
 Take spectacular photographs of the royal cityscape of Buda and the urban landscape of Pest.
 Watch the river boats gliding down the Danube river while enjoying the panoramic view of the Hungarian capital.
-Entrance tickets to the Church Tower can be purchased online and on spot as well.

 In case you are in the mood to discover Budapest on foot, then take your direction towards Gellért Hill and walk to the top.
 However, there are many towers and rooftops in the city where you can admire Budapest’s cityscape, the most world-famous photographs of Budapest are taken from the Citadel.
 From here you can capture the sparkling nightlights of the Buda Castle, the majestic Parliament building and the towers of St. Stephen’s Basilica.
 The best time to take photos of Budapest from Gellért Hill is at late afternoon when the glittering sunlight is reflecting off the Danube.